creative-workflow/easy-terminal-app/README.md

 # TODO
-  * add setup "one liner", download and extract files from this repo
+  * add setup "one liner" to download and extract files from this repo
   * enhance testing by add some assert functions to `./scripts/lib/test`.
   * add tests for
     * `./scripts/lib/log`